SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 substate.

-As described in [validating rule and repairing unconnected conditions](#validating-rule-and-repairing-unconnected-conditions), EBC repairs the rule by adding new grounding conditions that provide a link from a state, which is tested somewhere else in the rule, to the unconnected condition or action.
+As described in [validating rule and repairing unconnected conditions](#validating-rule-and-repairing-unconnected-conditions), EBBS repairs the rule by adding new grounding conditions that provide a link from a state, which is tested somewhere else in the rule, to the unconnected condition or action.
 It does this by searching through working memory to find the shortest path from a state to the identifier